nvaccess/nvda/user_docs/en/userGuide.md

 Key: NVDA+v

-This setting allows you to specify whether browse mode should place clickable content (links, buttons and fields) on its own line, or if it should keep it in the flow of text as it is visually shown.
+This option allows you to specify whether browse mode should place clickable content (links, buttons and fields) on its own line, or if it should keep it in the flow of text as it is visually shown.
+Note that this option doesn't apply to Microsoft Office apps such as Outlook and Word, which always use screen layout.

+When screen layout is enabled, page elements will stay as they are visually shown.
+For example, a visual line of multiple links will be presented in speech and braille as multiple links on the same line.
+If it is disabled, then page elements will be placed on their own lines.
+This may be easier to understand during line by line page navigation and make items easier to interact with for some users.

 | . {.hideHeaderRow} |.|
 |---|---|